 The goal of the Stanford University Minority Medical Alliance (SUMMA) is to increase diversity in the health professions in order to better care for undeserved communities.
 Our annual pre-medical conference is one of the oldest on the west coast and draws hundreds of students from throughout the Bay Area.

 Under SUMMA, the Latino Medical Student Association (LMSA) serves to advocate for the unique health needs and interests of the Hispanic and Latin American communities through education, outreach, and service.
-Learn more about the LMSA here.
+Learn more about the LMSA at the Stanford Medicine website.

 The Ballet Folklórico de Stanford was formed in the early 1970's to present and promote Mexican culture to the Stanford campus.
 In 1972 the Dance Department of Stanford University began to offer a Mexican Folk Dance Exhibition class, providing a formal setting where the tradition of Mexican dance could be taught.
 Before that time such dance was kept alive on the Stanford campus through the efforts of individual students who taught themselves and each other.
 The group's first official performance was on the altar of Memorial Church.